a-zmuth/a-zmuth/README.md

 **I build stuff sometimes, interested in low-level architecture, logic, math, neuroscience, physics, writing and tech.**

-🔭 I’m currently working on a time machine [Don't worry, this will make sense as time unfolds - hehe].
+🔭 Obssesed with Time as a logistical necessity for all events and the backdrop of reality.

-👨‍💻 I'm looking forward to building new fundamental paradigms and protocols for the internet through web3.
+👨‍💻 Always Contributing to web3.

 💬 Ask me about: Math, physics, logic, analytic philosophy, web3.

-⚡ Fun fact: My maxim is "logic first in all things."
+⚡ Fun fact: I believe in, "logic first in all things."